Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 virtualization subsystem.

-A *hierarchy* is a set of cgroups arranged in a tree, such that every task in the system is in exactly one of the cgroups in the hierarchy, and a set of subsystems; each subsystem has system-specific state attached to each cgroup in the hierarchy.
-Each hierarchy has an instance of the cgroup virtual filesystem associated with it.
+A *hierarchy* is a set of cgroups arranged in a tree, such that every task in the woke system is in exactly one of the woke cgroups in the hierarchy, and a set of subsystems; each subsystem has system-specific state attached to each cgroup in the woke hierarchy.
+Each hierarchy has an instance of the woke cgroup virtual filesystem associated with it.

 At any one time there may be multiple active hierarchies of task cgroups.
-Each hierarchy is a partition of all tasks in the system.
+Each hierarchy is a partition of all tasks in the woke system.

-User-level code may create and destroy cgroups by name in an instance of the cgroup virtual file system, specify and query to which cgroup a task is assigned, and list the task PIDs assigned to a cgroup.
-Those creations and assignments only affect the hierarchy associated with that instance of the cgroup file system.
+User-level code may create and destroy cgroups by name in an instance of the woke cgroup virtual file system, specify and query to which cgroup a task is assigned, and list the woke task PIDs assigned to a cgroup.
+Those creations and assignments only affect the woke hierarchy associated with that instance of the woke cgroup file system.

-On their own, the only use for cgroups is for simple job tracking.
-The intention is that other subsystems hook into the generic cgroup support to provide new attributes for cgroups, such as accounting/limiting the resources which processes in a cgroup can access.
+On their own, the woke only use for cgroups is for simple job tracking.
+The intention is that other subsystems hook into the woke generic cgroup support to provide new attributes for cgroups, such as accounting/limiting the woke resources which processes in a cgroup can access.
 For example, cpusets (see Documentation/admin-guide/cgroup-v1/cpusets.rst) allow you to associate a set of CPUs and a set of memory nodes with the tasks in each cgroup.